Race, Meritocracy, and Higher Education

 What Warikoo uncovers—talking with both white students and students of color at Harvard, Brown, and Oxford—is absolutely illuminating; and some of it is positively shocking.
 As she shows, many elite white students understand the value of diversity abstractly, but they ignore the real problems that racial inequality causes and that diversity programs are meant to solve.
 They stand in fear of being labeled a racist, but they are quick to call foul should a diversity program appear at all to hamper their own chances for advancement.
 The most troubling result of this ambivalence is what she calls the “diversity bargain,” in which white students reluctantly agree with affirmative action as long as it benefits them by providing a diverse learning environment—racial diversity, in this way, is a commodity, a selling point on a brochure.
 And as Warikoo shows, universities play a big part in creating these situations.
 The way they talk about race on campus and the kinds of diversity programs they offer have a huge impact on student attitudes, shaping them either toward ambivalence or, in better cases, toward more productive and considerate understandings of racial difference.

 Ultimately, this book demonstrates just how slippery the notions of race, merit, and privilege can be.
 In doing so, it asks important questions not just about college admissions but what the elite students who have succeeded at it—who will be the world’s future leaders—will do with the social inequalities of the wider world.
-The Diversity Bargain will be released in October 2016 from the University of Chicago Press.
+The Diversity Bargain was published in October 2016 from the University of Chicago Press, and comes out in paperback in Spring 2019.

 Click here to read a brief by Warikoo on how the ways we talk about diversity undercut efforts to address inequality.
 Here is an op-ed by Warikoo from the Boston Globe that highlights the problems with justifying affirmative action through the language of “diversity”.